 Namely, those friction points come down to video and audio.
-So, here’s how to nip those potential trouble makers in the bud:
+So, here’s how to nip those potential trouble makers in the bud.

-Treat the game like a (super fun) conference call
+5. Treat the game like a (super fun) conference call

 Sure, at a table, where our ears can (sometimes) hear and understand multiple voices at once – what we call crosstalk in the media world – it’s fine, but it’s a bane of many an online D&D game.
 When you can’t get a word in edgewise because of the limitations of technology (and, honestly, human empathy), such an amazing game becomes a lot less fun.

-Resist the urge to use the internet
+6. Resist the urge to use the internet

 To have to compete with the instant gratification of the internet that’s so much easier to do in secret from behind a screen… that’s just brutal.

-Bonus: Can't convince your friends to get online and play?
-Then sign up for the Roll20 online tabletop gaming system (my personal favorite), and use their system for public game postings.
+So, you know what you need to do, but don't have people to do it with?
+Ignore the haters and sign up for the Roll20 online tabletop gaming system (my personal favorite), and use their system for public game postings.
 Fantasy Grounds, a competing client-based system, has a forum for finding people to play with, too.

 There are also Discord groups and Reddit pages dedicated to finding online groups, though you'll have a much easier time finding a gang to play with if you offer to be a Dungeon Master rather than a player.
 You could even contact your local game shop to find out if they have any online games running with their patrons right now.